Bring your caravan when visiting the Edinburgh Festival

 There is an official Fringe Magazine that categorises all the shows available into comedy, theatre, dance, cabaret, musicals etc. Though comedy is by far the largest category and the most popular with paid and free acts being performed every day and night.

-This year the Fringe starts from Friday the 5th of August and culminates just over 3 weeks later on the 29th of August.
-The venues used this year come in all shapes and sizes, from the established Assembly Rooms to even a public toilet; no stone is left unturned when looking for a venue.
+This year the Fringe starts from Friday the 2nd of August and culminates just over 3 weeks later, on the 26th of August.
+The venues used this year come in all shapes and sizes; venues can range from the established Assembly Rooms to in the past even a public toilet; no stone is left unturned when looking for a venue.

 If you are thinking of attending the Festival this summer then you should be aware that accommodation attracts a premium and can be hard to find as this is the most expensive time of the year to visit Edinburgh.
 A good alternative would be to bring the caravan, below is a popular caravan site on the west side of the city: